-But I still love to run, and I don’t see that changing any time soon.
+But I still love to run, and I don’t see that changing any time soon. (and if you want my list of best gift ideas for runners, check it out here.)
 I don’t adjust my calories any more based on my mileage.
 I do have a high carb day generally the day before a long run, but otherwise, my diet stays consistent.

 I also love to run races!
 Especially if my family or friends will run with me.
 Just two weeks ago, I talked my family into running the Labor Day Pun Run.

 Since the pandemic hit, and most races have been cancelled, it was a nice distraction.

 The morning started with my usual pre-race meal, a banana and oatmeal!